ragib70/zk-gate/README.md

 ## Challenges we ran into

-Figuring out the circom circuit to convert this use case into zero-knowledge took days.
+* Figuring out the circom circuit to convert this use case into zero-knowledge took days.

-Integrating Google authorization using Google auth2 API was a bit challenging.
+* Integrating Google authorization using Google auth2 API was a bit challenging.

-For demo purpose, we're required to build another app that has integrated zkGATE into it as a login solution, which was like making another project in a small time frame.
+* For demo purposes, we're required to build another app that has integrated zkGATE into it as a login solution, which was like making another project in a small time frame.